bird

 • A good mix gives variety

-For specific needs of birds, these bird seed types work well.
-Safflower seeds are bitter-tasting.
-Not liked by squirrels and starlings.
+For the specific needs of birds, these bird seed types work well.
+Safflower premium seed for backyard birds is bitter-tasting.
+So, they are not liked by squirrels and starlings.
 Specialty seeds include peanuts, suet, and mealworms.

 Benefits